 Reinforcement learning example model

-To showcase the capabilities of a powerful general-purpose simulation tool as a training environment, we at AnyLogic, in partnership with Skymind, have developed a simple but illustrative example model based on the simulation of a traffic light-controlled intersection.
+To showcase the capabilities of a powerful general-purpose simulation tool as a training environment, AnyLogic worked with Pathmind to develop a simple but illustrative example model based on the simulation of a traffic light-controlled intersection.
 A similar version of this model was demonstrated at the 2019 AnyLogic Conference in Austin, Texas, as part of a presentation [video] on the practical application of deep reinforcement learning using AnyLogic.

-If you want to try it for yourself, you can get the source code, required reinforcement learning libraries, and detailed instructions for the entire setup.
+If you want to try it for yourself, you can get the source code, required reinforcement learning libraries, and detailed instructions for the entire setup in our AI materials pack.

-❕ This example is intentionally designed to be simple and illustrative.
+❕ The example in the AI materials pack [above] is intentionally designed to be simple and illustrative.
 So, you will be able to replace the machine learning policy with superior heuristics and human tailored algorithms.
 However, the beauty is that no human assistant is involved in the learning process—that is to say, the AI learns a meaningful policy on its own, based on its interaction with the simulation model.
 If a more realistic case were setup and effectively trained on several adjacent intersections, for example, the learning agent would start to show its true superiority over human curated algorithms.

-⭐ Many thanks to the Skymind team – particularly Samuel Audet and Eduardo Gonzalez – for their involvement in this project, their contributions were invaluable.
-Further questions relating to the DL4J library, made use of in the example model, can be asked on their Gitter page.
+⭐ Many thanks to the Pathmind team – particularly Samuel Audet and Eduardo Gonzalez – for their involvement in this project, their contributions were invaluable.
+Further questions relating to the DL4J library made use of in the example model can be asked on their Gitter page.